Macy's Thanksgiving Day Parade marches on after interruption from protesters

 NEW YORK -- Protesters temporarily interrupted the annual Macy's Thanksgiving Day Parade as it marched through New York City.

-The iconic balloons and marching bands had to veer around the protesters who laid down in the street, but it did not stop the parade from going on.
+The iconic balloons and marching bands had to veer around the demonstrators, who laid down in the street, but it did not stop the 97-year event from going on.

 It's not yet clear what the protest was about or if anyone was arrested.